 Abstract

-Traditional strategies for manipulating optical properties of conjugated polymers primarily focus on modifications to the polymer backbone, including donor-acceptor engineering and adjustments to conjugation length.
-Here, we report a novel approach to modulate the electronic structure of conjugated polymers by incorporating alicyclic rings through inverse electron-demand Diels-Alder reactions.
+Traditional strategies for manipulating the optical properties of conjugated polymers primarily focus on modifications of the polymer backbone, including donor–acceptor engineering and adjusting the conjugation length.
+Here, we report a novel approach to modulate the electronic structure of conjugated polymers by incorporating alicyclic rings through inverse electron-demand Diels–Alder reactions.
 Two conjugated polymers, PCT-8 and PBT-7, were synthesized using monomers with an eight-membered and a bridged six-membered aliphatic ring, respectively.
-These structural modifications lead to noticeable changes in UV-visible absorption (Δλmax = 47 nm for PCT-8 and PBT-7), optical band gap (2.38 eV and 2.19 eV, PCT-8 and PBT-7, respectively), polymer packing, and intermolecular interactions, while maintaining the integrity of the polymer backbone.
+These structural modifications lead to noticeable changes in UV-visible absorption (Δλmax = 47 nm for PCT-8 and PBT-7), optical band gaps (2.38 eV and 2.19 eV, PCT-8 and PBT-7, respectively), polymer packing, and intermolecular interactions, while maintaining the integrity of the polymer backbone.
 Besides, both polymers demonstrate electrochromic properties.
 This strategy offers a versatile, minimally invasive method for tuning the optical properties of conjugated polymers, paving the way for the design of multifunctional materials for optoelectronic applications.